-We expect a 2016 release date for the production version of the new Jaguar C-X17 and price starting around £30,000.
+We expect a 2016 release date for the production version of the new Jaguar C-X17 and a price starting around £30,000.

 New Range Rover: Aimed at buyers wanting the ultimate rugged luxury car, whatever the price.